 We believe that a week of work experience is a very valuable part of each student’s Key Stage 5 curriculum.
 We therefore include it as a compulsory part of our career’s education programme.
-This year it is within the college calendar for Year 12 during the week commencing Monday 4th July 2022.
+This year it is within the college calendar for Year 12 during the week commencing Monday 4th July to 8th July.

 We believe that undertaking work experience during their sixth forms studies puts students in a better place to begin preparation for progression onto University or higher/degree level apprenticeships, whilst providing them with an insight into a career sector of interest.

 · Provides students with an insight into different sectors and careers.